Photo KnowInsiders

 Photo lawnstarter

-Itchy skin and excessive scratching: Although fleas can grow in numbers quickly, it doesn’t take very many of them to send your cat on a scratching spree.
-Besides the overall movement of the flea across your pet’s skin, your cat may also be allergic to flea saliva, which turns it into an irritant that causes sensitivity, itchiness, scratching and even small scabbed bumps on their skin.
+Despite the fact that fleas can multiply quickly, it doesn't take many of them to make your cat scratch excessively and develop itchy skin.
+Your cat may be allergic to flea saliva, which turns it into an irritant that causes sensitivity, itchiness, scratching, and even small scabbed bumps on their skin.
+This is in addition to the flea's general movement across your pet's skin.

-Excessive biting on fur and legs: Besides scratching, your cat may resort to biting or gnawing at their fur, legs or feet in an effort to gain some relief.
+Excessive biting on fur and legs: Your cat may turn to excessive biting or gnawing on its fur, legs, or feet in an effort to find some relief from discomfort in addition to scratching.

-Visual cues: Once the fleas start to multiply, you may begin to see them.
-Look for light-colored specks in your pet’s coat or on their bedding (these are flea eggs), or black, pepper-like black in their coat or on their bedding (this is flea feces).
-You could also see the darker insects scurrying around within your pet’s coat.
+Visual cues: As the fleas grow in number, you might start to see them.
+Look for light-colored specks in your pet's coat or on their bedding (these are flea eggs), as well as black, pepper-like stains (flea feces), in their coats or on their bedding.
+Additionally, you could see the darker insects scurrying about in your pet's fur.

 READ MORE: How to House Train your Cats Effectively?